jeromelesaux/facerecognition/README.md

 # facerecognition
 Face recognition standalone app.

+- What is done
+  - PCA
+  - face detection optimized
+  - LDA
+  - LPP
+  - load training images and not stored in the data_library.json

 - still in progress

 - work to do
-  - test  LDA feature type method
-  - improve LPP feature type method
   - global preformance improvements.